I’m out of milk; honey, will you settle for me?

 The first abound, a market loud and clear,

-While virtuous souls whisper, too faint to hear.
+While virtuous souls speak softly, too faint to hear.

 There are two types of men, an inconvenient truth: